What is Sexual Harassment in the Workplace?

 Sexual harassment is a form of sex discrimination.
 Federal, state, and local sexual harassment laws protect employees from sexual harassment at work.
 Sexual harassment can also create a hostile work environment.

 Not all victims of sexual harassment are women, and not all harassers are men.
 Both men and women can be the targets of sexual harassment or a hostile work environment, and both men and women can harass people.
 It is still sexual harassment if the victim and harasser are the same gender.
 Harassing someone because of transgender status also qualifies as sexual harassment.

 Not all sexual harassers are bosses or supervisors.
 Coworkers, teachers, and vendors employed by the company can also be guilty of sexual harassment.

 What is Sexual Harassment: Definition

 What constitutes sexual harassment?
-By definition, sexual harassment falls into the following three categories.
+The sexual harassment definition includes harassment in three broad categories.

 - Unwanted sexual contact: Any unwelcome physical contact may qualify as sexual harassment.
 If a coworker, supervisor, or teacher touches, hugs, or brushes up against you, this can be sexual harassment.